dudeNumber4/powershell-time-tracker/README.md

 * ClockOut.
 Stop a task in progress.
 Comment optional.
 Comment at ClockOut will overwrite ClockIn comment.
 * ClockWeekHours.
 Report hours for current week (Sunday - Saturday)
 * ClockLastWeekHours.
 Report hours for last week (Sunday - Saturday starting at the Sunday prior to last).
 I found myself needing this when working on the weekend.
+* ClockStatus.
+Report current task and hours taken so far.
 * ClockWeekCommented.
 Report hours and comments for tasks this week that include comments.
 I use this (I add comments) for tasks that I consider a separate "category."
-* ClockStatus.
-Report current task and hours taken so far.
+* ClockAddTask.
+Manually add a task.
 * ClockLastTask.
 Details of the last complete task.
 * ClockDeleteLastTask.
 Delete the last complete task.
-* ClockAddTask.
-Manually add a task.
+* ClockGetTimeStamp.
+Useful for getting a timestamp to pass directly to SqLite when querying the DB directly.  $days param is days to add to [now] and will usually be negative.

 ### Configure
 * Grab the nuget package mentioned in dependencies.